dgcfung/pixart_js/README.md

 ### Commit 4

-* Add functionality so that when I click on each "square", it changes the color of that individual square to "green"
+* Add functionality so that when clicking on each "square", it changes the color of that individual square to "green"
   * **Hint**: either add the event listener while creating the squares, or listen for events on the `body` element

 ### Commit 5

-* Modify your code so that when I click on each "square", it changes to the color I set using my input instead of "green" every time.
+* Modify your code so that clicking on each "square" changes its color to the color selected in the input instead of "green" every time.

 ### Commit 6